marcelocarvalhoalves/Environmental-Geocomputation-with-R-Data-Repository/README.md

 # Environmental-Geocomputation-with-R-Data
-Data repository of the Environmental Geocomputation with R book.
+Data repository and scripts of the Environmental Geocomputation with R book.

+CRC Press, Taylor and Francis Group